We Are Proud to be 100% GDPR-compliant & ISO 27001 Certified!

 5. Data Privacy

-- Our Terms of Service and Data Protection Agreement, which all our Customers must agree with, prohibit sending personally identifiable information to Visitor Analytics that could be used to reasonably identify an individual, including (but not limited to) names, email addresses, or billing information.
+- Our Terms of Service and Data Protection Agreement, which all our Customers must agree with, prohibit sending personally identifiable information to us that could be used to reasonably identify an individual, including (but not limited to) names, email addresses, or billing information.

-- Visitor Analytics is only providing the data to each Customer based on the Data Processing Agreement that was signed between the two parties and may not be shared without customer’s consent, except under certain limited circumstances, such as when required by law.
+- We are only providing the data to each Customer based on the Data Processing Agreement that was signed between the two parties and may not be shared without customer’s consent, except under certain limited circumstances, such as when required by law.

 - We have a security-dedicated team to guard against external threats to data.
 The internal access to data (e.g., by employees) is regulated as well.